apache/inlong-website/docs/en-us/quick_start.md

 This command will generate the Java source files from the `protoc` files, the generated files located in `target/generated-sources`.

-When this command finished, you can use IDE import the project as maven project.

-You can skip to the next chapter, Deploy and Run, unless you plan to compile the proto file yourself.
-(Normally not needed, mvn will automatically download the protoc then build).

-If you want to use local `protoc` executable, you can change the configuration of `protobuf-maven-plugin` in `tubemq-core/pom.xml` as below
+(Optional) If you want to use local `protoc` executable, you can change the configuration of `protobuf-maven-plugin` in `tubemq-core/pom.xml` as below

 ```xml
 <configuration>